dtison/luks-install/README.md

 1. I didn't want separate root and home partitions.
 Everything as root was fine.

+2. I didn't want a swap partition.
+Swap files preferred.

-2. The instructions have to be changed slightly for the LVM setup.
+3. The instructions have to be changed slightly (vg name) for the LVM setup.

-3. The bash script part-1.sh does this.
+4. The bash script part-1.sh does this.

-4. The bash script part-2.sh can be used to create the /etc/crypttab and do the mounts.
+5. The bash script part-2.sh can be used to create the /etc/crypttab and do the mounts.

-5. These need to be done manually:
+6. These need to be done manually:

 sudo chroot /target